Sushi vs. sashimi | the differences in health, cost, dining & culture

 But once upon a time in ancient Japan in Edo (modern-day Tokyo), sushi and sashimi weren’t that sophisticated.
 They were considered “common” food, although not necessarily street food.

 It also wasn’t considered haute cuisine during the 1600s, nor was it similar to what we eat today.

 It was also during the Edo Period where chefs started using freshly caught fish for sushi and sashimi.
 These cuisines evolved from fish in a fermented form served at a later time to it being eaten right after preparation.

 This was obviously limited in scope because of the lack of good ways to preserve raw fish for a while yet.

-It’s also important to note that the hand-shaped sushi was Edo-style sushi as opposed to the box-shaped sushi, which was Osaka-style sushi.
+It’s also important to note that hand-shaped sushi was Edo-style sushi as opposed to the box-shaped sushi, which was Osaka-style sushi.

-At the turn of the 20th century during the Meiji Restoration Japanophiles (foreigners who appreciate and love of Japanese culture, people and history) were first introduced to Japanese culture, and sushi became one of their food novelties and stuff of curiosity.
+At the turn of the 20th century, during the Meiji Restoration, Japanophiles (foreigners who appreciate and love of Japanese culture, people, and history) were first introduced to Japanese culture, and sushi became one of their food novelties and stuff of curiosity.

 Over time and due to the complexity of the preparation required for these dishes, they became a delicacy almost exclusively for fine dining and later on for home cooking as well when cookbooks and food & drink blogs were invented.

 So we can conclude that sushi and sashimi are both fine-dining and party food.
 It’s no longer a street food, as it hasn’t been one since the Meiji Era.